Ben Yehuda Street bombings: 1975 bombing

-1976 (1 killed)
+1976 bombing

-On April 9, 1976, a car bomb was dismantled on Ben Yehuda Street shortly before it was to have exploded.
+On 9 April 1976, a car bomb was dismantled on Ben Yehuda Street shortly before it was to have exploded.

-On May 3, 1976, thirty-three passers-by were injured when a booby-trapped motor scooter exploded at the corner of Ben Yehuda and Ben Hillel Streets.
+On 3 May 1976, thirty-three passers-by were injured when a booby-trapped motor scooter exploded at the corner of Ben Yehuda and Ben Hillel Streets.
 Among those injured were the Greek consul in Jerusalem and his wife.
 The following day, on the eve of Independence Day, the municipality organized an event at the site of the attack, under the slogan "Nevertheless."
 One person is also reported to have died in the attack which was perpetrated by the Democratic Front for the Liberation of Palestine (DFLP).

-1997 (5 killed)
+1997 bombing

-On September 4, 1997, three Hamas suicide bombers simultaneously blew themselves up on the pedestrian mall, killing five Israelis.
+On 4 September 1997, three Hamas suicide bombers simultaneously blew themselves up on the pedestrian mall, killing five Israelis.
 The bombing was carried out by Palestinians from the village of Asira al-Shamaliya.

 Three 14-year-old girls were killed in the attack: Sivann Zarka, Yael Botvin and Smadar Elhanan.
 Elhanan was the daughter of peace activist Nurit Peled-Elhanan and the granddaughter of Israeli general and politician Mattityahu Peled.

 The family of Yael Botvin, a U.S. citizen, filed a lawsuit in the United States against the Islamic Republic of Iran.

 A default judgment of $251 million in compensatory and punitive damages was awarded to the relatives of Americans killed in the attack.
 There were few assets of the Iranian government in the United States following the judgment.
 The plaintiffs threatened to seize valuable Persian artifacts located in Chicago museums and sell them for proceeds, leading to the Chicago's Persian heritage crisis, as well as suing the account of the Bank Melli Iran in the Bank of New York, but having the United States Department of Justice speak as amicus curiae in support of Bank Melli, advising that the bank had no responsibility for turning the funds over, resulted in a ruling against the students.

-2001 (11 killed)
+2001 bombing

-On December 1, 2001, two suicide bombers detonated themselves on Ben Yehuda Street, followed by a car bomb set to go off as paramedics arrived.
+On 1 December 2001, two suicide bombers detonated themselves on Ben Yehuda Street, followed by a car bomb set to go off as paramedics arrived.
 The suicide bombers killed eleven victims aged 15 to 21, including a number of soldiers out of uniform, and 188 were injured.
 Hamas claimed responsibility, stating that it was in retaliation for the killing of senior Hamas militant Mahmud Abu Hanoud.
 A Hamas spokesman in Gaza stated that these bombings did not assuage its lust for vengeance and that it would carry out further bombings.
 Lawsuits were filed against Arab Bank, NatWest and Crédit Lyonnais alleging that they channelled money to Hamas.